 - Funding gaps due to organizational emergencies such as office vandalism, resignation of an executive director or sudden loss of funding

-The maximum grant amount will be $10,000.
+The maximum grant amount will be up to $10,000.
 The application is streamlined to reduce time spent on applying and processing.
-The grant review process will be expedited and only one application may be submitted per organization.
+Only one application may be submitted per organization.

 - Faith-based networks working to build faith-based and community leadership